UMDOER/PSYC341OER/README.md

 To propose a change without editing directly, you can issue a pull request.
 This request will allow you to add comments and discuss the changes with collaborators before the edits are published.

 For more information on how to create a pull request, click [here.](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)

-### Editing in Markdown

-Pages that end with **.md** can be edited using Markdown, an easy way of editing Github pages.
-Editing in markdown is simple; [this page](https://guides.github.com/features/mastering-markdown/) outlines the basics.

 ## Navigating the Repository